Apolexian/Apolexian.github.io/_tabs/index.md

 ---
 # the default layout is 'page'
-icon: fas fa-info-circle
+title: About Me
-order: 4
+order: 1
 ---

 I am a currently a PhD student at the University of Glasgow under the supervision of Dr Colin Perkins and Dr Ornela Dardha.